-Where geotechnical data provide evidence for high collapse susceptibility, as indicated by SCT results exhibiting collapse potential equal to or more than 3 percent (Jennings and Knight, 1975), we assigned two susceptibility categories: highly collapsible soil, where SCT tests indicate collapse potential equal to or more than 5 percent, and collapsible soil A, where SCT tests indicate collapse potential over 3 percent and less than 5 percent.
-For geologic units in which other geotechnical information (chiefly low density and moisture content) provide evidence for potentially collapsible soils, we delineated a collapsible soil B category using geologic contacts.
-Where geotechnical data are lacking, we assigned geologic units with a genesis and texture conducive to collapse to the collapsible soil C category.
-Finally, where older geologic units (Pleistocene) are mapped with no available geotechnical data, but with a genesis or texture permissive of collapse, we assigned the collapsible soil D category.
+Where geotechnical data provide evidence for high collapse susceptibility, as indicated by SCT results exhibiting collapse potential equal to or more than 3% (Jennings and Knight, 1975), we assigned two susceptibility categories: Highly Collapsible Soil, where SCT tests indicate collapse potential equal to or more than 5%, and collapsible Soil A, where SCT tests indicate collapse potential over 3% and less than 5%.
+For geologic units in which other geotechnical information (chiefly low density and moisture content) provide evidence for potentially collapsible soils, we delineated a collapsible Soil B category using geologic contacts.
+Where geotechnical data are lacking, we assigned geologic units having a genesis and texture conducive to collapse to the collapsible Soil C category.
+Finally, where older geologic units (Pleistocene) are mapped with no available geotechnical data, but having a genesis or texture permissive of collapse, we assigned the collapsible Soil D category.
 All susceptibility categories represent geologic units having a potential for collapse.
 Geologic units with SCT results indicating a demonstrated high percentage of collapse dictate that the geologic units containing the SCT test data are elevated above other similar geologic units lacking geotechnical test data.
 However, all mapped susceptibility categories may potentially exhibit a high percentage of collapse; therefore, site-specific investigations should be performed at all locations to resolve uncertainties inherent in the maps.